Sanibel Island Vacation Rentals

 Sanibel Village Historic District

 Once upon a time, you could only get to Sanibel by boat.
-Before pioneers settled on Sanibel in the 1800s, the island was inhabited by Spaniards and Calusa Indians.
+Before pioneers settled on Sanibel in the 1800s, the island was inhabited by the Calusa Indians, then Spanish explorers and Cuban fishermen.

 The Sanibel Historical Museum and Village consists of nine historic buildings that have been moved from their original sites.
 However, each structure has been restored as closely as possible to its original aesthetic.